budak7273/ArmorModules/README.md

-# ArmorModules
+# ArmorModules / PowerSuit Modules

+## Check out the mod page on [ficsit.app](https://ficsit.app/mod/BezrE8aswqXLRX)

 Satisfactory mod that adds a wide variety of modules for [Nog's PowerSuits mod](https://github.com/Nogg-aholic/PowerSuit).
 A lot of the heavy lifting for this mod is done by the PowerSuit mod itself; this mod simply defines modules that make use of its features.

 Suggestions for new modules and balance changes are greatly appreciated.
+Contact me on Discord via the modding discord or directly via Robb#6731.
 Keep in mind that you can create your own modules and recipes by making a mod that makes use of Nog's Power Suits libraries if you so desire.

 ## How to use